A Randomized Method for Simulating Lindblad Equations and Thermal State Preparation: Introduction

 \section{Introduction}

-Open quantum system is a fundamental research area in quantum mechanics that deals with the behavior of a quantum system interacting with its external environment \cite{breuer2007theory}.
-Unlike closed quantum systems, which are isolated and do not interact with their surroundings, open quantum systems are influenced by external factors, leading to complex dynamics involving phenomena such as decoherence, dissipation, and noise.
+The open quantum system is a fundamental research area in quantum physics, focusing on the behavior of quantum systems interacting with external environments \cite{breuer2007theory}.
+In contrast to closed quantum systems, which are isolated and unaffected by their surroundings, open quantum systems experience complex dynamics due to external influences, resulting in phenomena such as decoherence and dissipation.
 Central to this topic is the Lindblad master equation \cite{cmp/1103899849,cmp/1103860160}, which is the Markovian approximation of a general open quantum dynamics that models the system evolution through dissipative quantum jumps.
 The Lindblad dynamics has nowadays found fruitful applications in various fields, including materials science \cite{Harbola_2006}, quantum optics \cite{doi:10.1080/00107514.2021.1924281}, and quantum computation \cite{PhysRevLett.75.3788}.
-In particular, recent developments employed Lindblad dynamics as an algorithmic tool for quantum Gibbs sampling \cite{chen2023quantum,ding2023singleancilla,chen2023efficient,ding2024efficient,gilyén2024quantum}, aiming at preparing the thermal state or the ground state associated with a quantum Hamiltonian.
+In particular, recent developments employed Lindblad dynamics as an algorithmic tool for quantum Gibbs sampling \cite{chen2023quantum,ding2023singleancilla,chen2023efficient,ding2024efficient,gilyén2024quantum}, aiming at preparing the thermal or ground state on a quantum computer.

-Given the broad applications of Lindblad dynamics, it is important to develop effective simulation methods for Lindblad equations.
-Both classical and quantum methods have been developed for this purpose.
-Classical approaches \cite{cao2021structure} are often limited by the fact that their complexity scales exponentially with the system size.
-Quantum algorithms, on the other hand, have the potential to reduce this cost from exponential to polynomial.
-However, many existing quantum methods \cite{Childs:2016izk, cleve2019efficient, li2023simulating} require a significant number of ancilla qubits and complex control circuits, particularly when the Lindblad equation involves a large number of jump operators.
+Given the wide applications of Lindblad dynamics, developing efficient simulation methods for Lindblad equations is of great importance.
+Over the past decade, both classical and quantum algorithms have been extensively explored for this purpose.
+Classical methods \cite{cao2021structure} often face challenges due to exponential scaling in complexity as the system size increases.
+In contrast, quantum algorithms show promise in reducing this cost from exponential to polynomial scaling.
+However, many existing quantum methods \cite{childs2016efficient, cleve2016efficient, li2023simulating} face challenges such as requiring a significant number of ancilla qubits and complex control circuits, especially when dealing with Lindblad equations that involve a large number of jump operators.